imi-bigpicture/slidetap/README.md

 ### Example application

-A simple example application, located in `slides\apps\example` is provided for demonstration and testing.
+A simple example application, located in `slidetap\apps\example` is provided for demonstration and testing.
 This can be run with the provided `flask_run.bat` script or made into a docker image.
 The example application reads metadata from the uploaded json file (see `tests\test_data\input.json`).

 See [Setup test data](#setup-test-data) for how to download the needed test images.